ashley-hart/dpll-miniproject/code/README.md

 ### problem.py
    Contains all data pertaining to the problem and handles file parsing upon initialization.
 More information to come.
    This class replaces parser.py.

-### recursive.py
-   Implementation of a simple recursive SAT solver.
-Accessed with `--recursive` or its shorthand flag

-### unit_prop.py
-   Implementation of a recursive SAT solver optimized with unit propagation.
-Accessed with `--unit-prop` or its shorthand flag.

-### lit_elim.py
-   Implementation of a recursive SAT solver optimized with pure literal elimination.
-Accessed with `--lit-elim` or its shorthand flag.

-### dpll.py
-   Implementation of a recursive SAT solver optimized with unit propagation and pure literal elimination.
-The solver will default to this method if no flag is given.

 ### dpll_watchlist.py
    This is the dpll algorithim optimized with a watchlist implementation.